ericwikman/cinque.xyz/docs/src/guide/roadmap.md

   - s - display as scientific notation
 - I do not know how the Keystroke memory system worked, so I'm sure my implementation will be different, but either way it is the start of a macro system.
 I do know that VisiCalc limited it to 123 keystrokes, which I likely will not do.
 I assume you could have up to 26 keyboard sequences since they were named with a single alphabetic character.
 It also supported a pause function, but I don't know how it worked.
 - The date and time functions in VisiCalc Advanced don't really map to how we handle dates and times in the 21st century.
 I'll provide functions based on modern standards instead.
 - VisiCalc used an epoch date of 1979-Jan-01.
-I don't intend on having an epoch date, but if I did it would be 1970-Jan-01.
+I don't intend on having an epoch date.
+Linux uses 1970-Jan-01 but most spreadsheets after VisiCalc used 1900-01-01.
 My plan is to use the ISO 8601 standard for date storage.
 Cinque will allow dates to go as far back as 4,713 BC all the way to 294,276 AD.

 ### v0.7 UI Sprint